bernhardAxonIvy/doc/source/designer-guide/configuration/rest-clients.rst

 Example:

-- Given a valid resources of your remote service looks like this: ``https://api.twitter.com/{api.version}/status/...``
+- Given a valid resource of your remote service looks like this: ``https://api.twitter.com/{api.version}/status/...``

 - Then the path template ``{api.version}`` can be set globally on the RestClient as property.
 +------------------+----------+